Home/Blog/Lifestyle/Yoga/Sarvangasana: Health Benefits and How to Integrate into Your Practice

 What is the main benefit of Sarvangasana?

-The primary benefit of Sarvangasana is its ability to improve blood circulation, particularly toward the upper body and brain, while also supporting glandular health and reducing stress.
+The primary benefit of Sarvangasana is its ability to gently encourage blood circulation, particularly toward the upper body and brain, while also supporting glandular health and stress reduction [2], [1].

 What disease does Sarvangasana cure?

-Sarvangasana does not “cure” diseases.
-However, it may help manage certain conditions like mild hypertension, respiratory issues, and digestive sluggishness, especially when combined with medical care.
+Sarvangasana does not ‘cure’ any disease.
+However, as a complementary practice, it may help manage certain conditions like mild hypertension, respiratory issues, and digestive sluggishness, by improving overall systemic function [2].
 Always consult a physician before using yoga as a therapeutic tool.
+The term ‘cure’ should not be associated with yoga practice.

 What are the spiritual benefits of Sarvangasana?

-Sarvangasana helps in enhancing concentration and mental stability, fostering a calm and tranquil mind, further deepening one’s spiritual journey.
+Sarvangasana helps in enhancing concentration and mental stability, fostering a calm and tranquil mind, and further deepening one’s spiritual journey by stimulating the Crown Chakra (Sahasrara) and Throat Chakra (Vishuddha).

 Which is more beneficial, Sirsasana or Sarvangasana?

 Both are powerful inversions with distinct benefits.
-Sirsasana (Headstand) is more intense and often recommended for experienced practitioners, focusing on mental clarity and blood flow to the head.
-Sarvangasana, on the other hand, is a more accessible full-body inversion that supports hormonal balance, lymphatic drainage, and stress relief.
-Choosing between them depends on your goals and physical condition.
+Sirsasana (Headstand) is more intense and often recommended for experienced practitioners, primarily focusing on mental clarity and direct blood flow to the head.
+Sarvangasana, on the other hand, is a more accessible full-body inversion that focuses on hormonal balance, lymphatic drainage, and stress relief.
+Choosing between them depends on your goals and physical condition and should always be done under expert guidance.

 Select Category